 Communal tables and BBQ’s – They are exactly that, not put there for one’s personal use.
 Please don’t claim them for your own and put your gear all over them.
 Others are entitled to use them too.

 Campfires – Don’t you love a great campfire, sitting there watching the flames, being memorized by their dancing.
 Letting it warm your toes, drinking your hot chocolate before bed and toasting marshmallows on the coals, after you have cooked your roast on the open fire.
 Having a chat with your fellow campers around the fire can be a very friendly, enjoyable experience.
 There are however some guidelines to follow.
 First up obey any fire restrictions.
 Keep your fire small and contained, you don’t need a bonfire that is more likely to get out of control and burn the bush around it.
 If possible collect some rocks and make a circle keeping the fire within that circle.
 If there are any designated fire pits available use them.
 Push back any dried grass, sticks and twigs so they don’t catch fire and spread to the surrounding bush.
 Don’t cut down any trees for firewood.
 You are not allowed to collect firewood within national parks even if it’s on the ground, so bring any wood in with you.
 Keep it away from other people’s campsite unless you agree to have it in some communal area.
 Don’t throw your beer bottles, bottle tops and cans into the fire, they don’t burn.
 Be aware that some other things, like foil don’t burn and some items like plastic give off toxic smelling fumes and please no dirty nappies in the fire.
 Make sure you always always put your fire out before retiring for the night or leaving for the day.
+This means by pouring water over it.
+Do not just cover it with sand or dirt.
+We have seen the effects of people standing in these unknown hot holes by walking people.
+We are talking 3 degree burns, so please please put your fire our correctly.
 The wind could pick up and restart the fire if it is left smouldering.